Bima Sultanate: Origins

 With increased political integration of the kingdom, the security of the land was enhanced as well.
 The facilities of the army and navy, and the quality of the weaponry, were updated.
 An official called the Renda served as commander of the army.
 The navy was led by an admiral who was called Pabise.
 Thus, at the end of the 15th century the Kingdom of Bima Mbojo evolved into a crowded commercial center in the eastern archipelago, at the side of Gowa and Ternate.
 At that time, the Kingdom of Bima Mbojo was a storehouse of rice in the area, similar to Lombok.

 The kingdom saw developments in the field of literature, art and culture.
 Historical tradition asserts that two princes called Mawaa Bilmana and Manggampo Donggo were sent to Gowa in Sulawesi to gather useful knowledge.
 After some years they returned and used their acquired skills to reform society, planning wet rice fields, improving irrigation systems, and appointing local functionaries.
-Manggambo Donggo, who subsequently became king, introduced a writing system which had been learned from Gowa.
-It eventually became the system known as the Mbojo alphabet.
-Arts and culture of Gowa were studied and developed in the community.
-In that way Mbojo cultural arts were born, which had a lot of similarities with the arts and culture of Makassar and Bugis.

-The territory of the Bima Mbojo kingdom stretched from Satonda in the west to the islands to the east of Sumbawa.
-According to tradition the dependencies included Manggarai, Ende and Larantuka on Flores, Sumba, Sawu, Alor and Solor.
-Expansion in the region was conducted by La Mbila and La Ara, the sons of king Bilmana who may have flourished around the mid-16th century.
+The territory of the Bima Mbojo kingdom stretched from the small islands in the Alas Strait on the western side of Sumbawa Island to the islands east of Sumbawa.
+According to tradition, Aside from the territories on Sumbawa Island, the dependencies included Manggarai, Ende and Larantuka on Flores, Sumba, Sawu, Alor, Solor and Tanah Naro (Bobonaro, Timur Leste).
+Where the Kingdom of Bima only collected taxes or tributes from these territories.
+Expansion in the region was conducted by La Mbila and La Ara, the sons of king Bilmana who may have flourished around the mid-15th century.
 The kingdom of Bima Mbojo continued to flourish until the death of Sangaji Wa'a Ndapa Ma, son of Manggampo Donggo, around the end of the 16th century AD.